wyedoubleyou/single_pipeline_point_based_modeling/README.md

   python piptest.py <rgb_file_name>

   ```
-- the whole inference process will be take around 1-2 minutes, and the final appearance result is store in `out/appearance/` folder
+- the whole inference process will be take around 1-2 minutes, and the final appearance result will be store in `out/appearance/` folder